-There is no Chaplain permanently assigned to JHQ-LISBON.
+There is no Chaplain permanently assigned to the NCI Academy - Oeiras.
 Local churches offer Roman Catholic and Protestant services.
 There are several with services in the English language.
-Your sponsor can help you find specific information for your particular faith.
+Your sponsor can help you find specific information for your faith.
 Additionally, the U.S Navy Chaplain office at NS Rota, Spain is also available to assist with counseling as required.